 At some point in its history, recipes for the Clover Club began to call for grenadine in place of the raspberry but to our taste buds, that’s a poor substitution.
 A drink this simple needs the sweet-tart freshness that real berries deliver.
 Paired with gin’s botanicals and fresh lemon juice, it’s more complex than you might expect.
 The version we had at Clover Club (the bar) also had vermouth in the mix, and we like the dry, slightly bitter note it adds to the drink.
 (Of course you could leave it out if you prefer.)

 The Raspberry Syrup

-We like to make enough syrup for several rounds of drinks (because, duh) but you could halve the recipe if you only want enough for a few drinks.
-The syrup is a cinch to make: just gently simmer the berries, sugar and water for a few minutes, making sure to mash the berries with a muddler or a spoon to extract all the flavor.
+We like to make enough syrup for several rounds of drinks (because, duh) but you could halve the recipe if you only want enough for a few.
+The syrup is a cinch to make.
+Gently simmer the berries, sugar and water for a few minutes, making sure to mash the berries with a muddler or a spoon to extract all the flavor.
 Once it’s ready, strain it through a fine mesh sieve.
-Lightly press on the solids to extract as much of the liquid as you can but don’t smush too hard or the syrup will become cloudy.
+Lightly press on the solids to extract as much of the liquid as you can.
+Don’t smush too hard or the syrup will become cloudy.
 You can store the syrup in an airtight container in the refrigerator for 2 to 3 weeks.

 Egg White or Aquafaba